admnberse-app/berse-backend/docs/api-v2/EVENTS_API.md

 - `404 Not Found` - Event or tier not found

 **Notes:**
+- Each purchase is for **one ticket only**.
+To buy multiple tickets, make separate purchase requests
 - This is a simplified implementation.
 In production, integrate with payment gateways (Stripe, PayPal, etc.)
 - Payment status should be updated via webhooks after successful payment
 - Consider implementing payment timeout and ticket reservation systems